TheOdinProject/curriculum/ruby_on_rails/mailers_advanced_topics/websockets_and_actioncable.md

 ### Conclusion

 There is more to Action Cable but it's still quite a niche use case so it's not something you should seek to use on every app you build.
-Look to keep it simple and only introduce WebSockets when you see a real opportunity to add value to your site.
+Look to only introduce WebSockets when you see a real opportunity to add value to your site.